4 Enhancements

 The changes include:

-- 4 new exemption types - Whole Current The participant can receive files compliant to the current aseXML version.
-Connected NMI, LV CT Low voltage current transformer Connected NMI, HV High voltage connected NMI, Family Failure and associated nature values.
+4 new exemption types - Whole Current Connected NMI, LV CT Connected NMI, HV connected NMI, Family Failure and associated nature values.

-- Validation A process to test the veracity and integrity of metering data. to restrict continual exemption for same NMI and exclusion of non-conforming participants from automated processing.
+Validation to restrict continual exemption for same NMI and exclusion of non-conforming participants from automated processing.